Differentiating the entropy of random walks on hyperbolic groups: Definitions and results

 Let $\mu$ be a probability measure on $\G$.
 We assume that $\mu$ is symmetric and that the support of $\mu$ is finite and generates the whole group $\G$.
 The Green function associated to $\mu$ is defined by

-where $\mu^n$ is the $n$-th convolution power of $\mu$.
+where $\mu^n$ is the $n$th convolution power of $\mu$.

-We assumed that $\G$ is non-amenable.
-Therefore the sequence $\mu^n(x)$ exponentially converges to zero so that the series defining $G^\mu$ does converge.
-The Green distance between points $x$ and $y$ in $\G$ is then \beqn d_G^\mu(x,y):=\log G^\mu(id)-\log G^\mu(x^{-1}y)\,.\eeqn In \cite{kn:bhm2}, we proved that $d_G^\mu$ belongs to $\D(\G)$.
+We assumed that $\G$ is nonamenable.
+Therefore, the sequence $\mu^n(x)$ exponentially converges to zero so that the series defining $G^\mu$ does converge.
+The Green distance between points $x$ and $y$ in $\G$ is then

+In \cite{kn:bhm2}, we proved that $d_G^\mu$ belongs to $\D(\G)$.
 Observe that $d_G^\mu$ need not be geodesic.
-(As a matter of fact, it is not so difficult to deduce that $d_G^\mu$ is equivalent to a word metric from the non-amenability of $\G$.
-That $d_G^\mu$ is hyperbolic is equivalent to a certain multiplicativity property of the Green function $G^\mu$ which is the content of Ancona's classical - and difficult - theorem, see \cite{kn:anc} and the proof in \cite{kn:woess}).
+(As a matter of fact, it is not so difficult to deduce that $d_G^\mu$ is equivalent to a word metric from the nonamenability of $\G$.
+That $d_G^\mu$ is hyperbolic is equivalent to a certain multiplicativity property of the Green function $G^\mu$ which is the content of Ancona's classical---and difficult---theorem; see \cite{kn:anc} and the proof in \cite{kn:woess}.)